Substitut/cordova-plugin-nativeaudio/README.md

 Cordova / PhoneGap 3.5+ extension for Native Audio playback, aimed at HTML5 gaming and audio applications which require minimum latency, polyphony and concurrency.

+## Fork modification

+Remove audio stop on Application pause in Android.

 ## Contents

 1. [Description](#description)